 – Did your contraception fail?

-– Did you 'bring about' your pregnancy, despite his express wishes, by manipulating your birth control method?
+– Did you bring about your pregnancy, despite his express wishes to the contrary, by manipulating your birth control method?
 (I know it sounds horrible, but we may as well be honest with each other).

 – Was this pregnancy a repair attempt in the hope of saving your relationship or marriage?

 – Did you actually want a baby yourself?